Lightning-Universe/Triton-Server_component/examples/torchaudio/README.md

 ### Step 4

-Once the server is up, run
+Once the server is up and running, you should see the client code in the Lightning App UI.
+Run that in a terminal to interact with the server.
+We have already copied that code into `client.py`, incase you need.
+Run it with

 ```bash
 python client.py